-Analogous patterns of 2D repulsive shifts have been observed in saccadic eye displacements, following reversible chemical lesions in primate Superior Colliculus [51].
-Neurons in this area are known to be tuned for the 2D displacement incurred during a saccadic eye movement.
-The lesion disables a group of neurons tuned for a particular displacement and subsequent saccadic eye movements are shifted repulsively away from this displacement.
-The pattern of shifts was interpreted as evidence that these neurons encode the 2D saccadic eye movement targets as a population.
+disables a group of neurons tuned for a particular displacement, and subsequent saccadic eye movements are shifted repulsively away from this displacement.
+The pattern of shifts was interpreted as evidence that these neurons encode the twodimensional saccadic eye movement targets as a population.
 These physiological results lend credibility to our hypothesis that the radiating pattern of shifts in perceived velocity might result from a reduction in activity of mechanisms tuned for the adaptation velocity.

-The 2D velocity repulsion is a novel finding that could not be inferred from previous results.
-In addition, the finding of speed repulsion in the present study is interesting, since some previous studies found only speed reduction after adaptation [34,35].
+Two-dimensional velocity repulsion is a novel finding that could not be inferred from previous results.
+In addition, the finding of speed repulsion in the present study is interesting, since some previous studies found only speed reduction after adaptation (e.g., Thompson, 1980; Smith, 1985).
 At least four differences between these studies and our own may explain this discrepancy.
 First, the previous experiments used sinusoidal or square wave grating stimuli, while we employed dot stimuli.
 Secondly, previous experiments presented test and match stimuli simultaneously, while ours were temporally separated.
 Third, our experiments showed a spatio-temporally white noise stimulus at the test location during the adaptation period.
 This serves to reduce the effect of contrast adaptation on the observed biases, but it may also affect the perceived speed of the test pattern.
-Finally, previous experiments compared adapted DOM (speed) to veridical DOM (speed), while we are comparing to a measurement of the pre-adaptation perceived DOM (speed).
+Finally, previous experiments compared adapted DOM/speed to veridical DOM/speed, while we are comparing to a measurement of the pre-adaptation perceived DOM/speed.
 The comparison of two motion stimuli in different regions of the visual field need not be veridical.
 In our unadapted speed discrimination experiments, two of the subjects consistently underestimated the speed of the test stimulus.
 Such an underestimate would have reduced the match speeds in our experiment, and the resulting speed shifts would have all been negative.

-6. Discussion and conclusions
+6 Discussion and Conclusions

-The results of the experiments are consistent with the theory that the human visual system uses an explicit representation of local image velocities based on a set of mechanisms jointly tuned for speed and DOM.
-In particular, we have shown that: (1) shifts in perceived DOM do not show significant spatial frequency tuning; (2) different adaptation patterns (dots or sinusoidal gratings) with the same perceived velocity produce comparable shifts in test gratings; (3) the shifts in perceived DOM of some test plaid stimuli are opposite those predicted by a STFM adaptation hypothesis; and (4) shifts in perceived speed and DOM are not independent.
+The results of our experiments are consistent with the theory that the human visual system uses an explicit representation of local image velocities based on a set of mechanisms jointly tuned for speed and DOM.
+In particular, we have shown that: (1) Shifts in perceived DOM do not show significant spatial frequency tuning, (2) Different adaptation patterns (dots or sinusoidal gratings) with the same perceived velocity produce comparable shifts in test gratings, (3) The shifts in perceived DOM of some test plaid stimuli are opposite those predicted by a STFM adaptation hypothesis, and (4) shifts in perceived speed and DOM are not independent.
 These results, taken together, are inconsistent with adaptation of STFMs or DSMs, and are consistent with the VM adaptation hypothesis.

 This interpretation depends on a number of assumptions.
 Primarily, we are relying on a simple model of motion adaptation, in which mechanisms selective for the adaptive stimulus are reduced in sensitivity, and this induces subsequent repulsive perceptual shifts that are indicative of the tuning characteristics of those mechanisms.
-As mentioned in Section 1, this type of assumption has been used in a wide range of psychophysical studies to infer the existence of tuned mechanisms (or channels).
-But alternative explanations (such as changes in tuning properties) have been suggested [52].
+As mentioned in the Introduction, this type of assumption has been used in a wide range of psychophysical studies to infer the existence of tuned mechanisms (or "channels").
+But alternative explanations (such as changes in tuning properties) have been suggested (e.g., Barlow, 1990).